AngleProtocol/merkl-docs/mechanisms/campaigns/airdrop.md

 ## JSON airdrops

 The only thing that is expected from reward providers is to come with a JSON file giving the breakdown of user addresses and the amount of rewards they need to receive.
+To create your JSON Airdrop campaign on Merkl, head to this [page](https://app.merkl.xyz/create/drop).

-The expected format for the JSOn is the following
+The expected format for the JSON is the following

 ```
 type AirdropJSON = {